Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Januari 2026 17.31.49 UTC
+- WIB: Sabtu, 10 Januari 2026 18.25.08 UTC
-- WITA: Sabtu, 10 Januari 2026 18.31.49 UTC
+- WITA: Sabtu, 10 Januari 2026 19.25.08 UTC
-- WIT: Sabtu, 10 Januari 2026 19.31.49 UTC
+- WIT: Sabtu, 10 Januari 2026 20.25.08 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: friendship
+Kategori: success